 Do not speak to the authorities who arrest you.
-Cooperate with their requests but preserve your right to remain silent.
-Anything you say during this time is used against you.
+Cooperate with their requests, but preserve your right to remain silent.
+Anything you say during this time will be used against you.
 You will be fingerprinted and photographed and may need to wait for bail.
-Contact an attorney right away.
+Contact a lawyer right away.

 How much will this cost me?

 The cost will vary depending on the charges, evidence and other factors.
-We offer a free initial consultation to assess your case.
+The Law Offices of Frank Jackson offers a free initial consultation to assess your case.
 This is an opportunity for an estimation of attorney fees.

 Do I want probation or parole?

 Both are better than jail time.
 Probation often allows you to stay in your home and job instead of going to jail.
 Parole enables you to leave prison or jail early and return to your home.
-Both options require specific, limiting conditions and working with a probation officer.
+Both options require specific, limiting conditions and mandatory work with a probation officer.